 Fraud Attorneys with Years of Experience

-Patterson Weaver Law are Colorado attorneys with years of experience litigating fraud and forgery cases.
+Patterson Weaver Law, LLC is staffed with Colorado attorneys with years of experience litigating fraud and forgery cases.
 You won’t find a better fraud lawyer when it comes to fighting for your rights and trying to mitigate the effects of your case on the rest of your life.

 Managing Attorney Patterson Weaver is a former prosecutor with a track record of court wins as a defense attorney.
 The firm’s case results include outstanding settlements, dismissals, deferred sentencing, acquittals, probation, and sealed cases to protect the reputations of the clients involved.